AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 NOTE: We recommend that you DO NOT install the ML-Agents toolkit with GPU support unless you are absolutely sure you are going to be training your agents using image/pixel data.
 In most cases, particularly when first using the toolkit, your agents will be trained using vector data (i.e., arrays of position and velocity data specifying the location and movement direction of task/game relevant environmental objects and agents), which is typically processed faster using your CPU.
 If you do want to use your GPU(s) for training, then we recommend you install the toolkit twice, once for CPU based training and then again in a separate virtual environment for GPU based training (i.e., called “ml-agents-gpu”).
 This means you can easily switch between CPU and GPU based training depending on your needs.

 ## Setting Up The Unity Development Environment
 Open Unity and from the project selector click the +NEW project button.
-You can call your project whatever you like (e.g, “Wall Pong” or “My First ML-Agents Game”).
+You can call your project whatever you like (e.g, “AiUMLA Games” or “My First ML-Agents Games”).
 After you enter your project name, make sure the 3D radio button is selected and click Create Project.

 ### Import the ML-Agents Unity Components
 After the main Unity editor window opens, import the necessary Unity ML-Agents package components into the project.
 This can be done in several ways.
 The easiest way is to:
  - open up a file browser/explorer window on your computer, locate the directory where you downloaded, saved and installed the Unity ML-Agents toolkit.
- - navigate to the **…\ml-agents\unity-environment\Assets\ML-Agents sub-folder**
+ - navigate to the **…\ml-agents\UnitySDK\Assets\ML-Agents sub-folder**
  - drag/copy the ML-Agents folder (with all of its content and sub-folders) into the Assets folder in the Unity Project Window (don’t worry if you get some error messages in the Unity console window, those will be resolved shortly).

 NOTE: you can delete the Examples sub-folder after everything has been imported, but feel free to leave it in if you plan on exploring the Unity ML-Agents examples that come with the toolkit.